nfasano/movie_recsys/README.md

 </picture>
 </p>

-The next figure shows a movie's distribution over the 20 topics and the top 20 words present in the top two topics for that movie for three different movies: (a) WALL-E, (b) Schindler's List, and (c) Remember the Titans.
+The next figure shows a movie's distribution over the 20 topics and the top 20 words present in the two highest weighted topics for that movie for three different movies: (a) WALL-E, (b) Schindler's List, and (c) Remember the Titans.

 <p align="center">
 <picture>